 In the 12th century, Dom Henrique Count and Lady Teresa became its residents and probably it was here that Dom Afonso Henriques was born.
 With its defensive role lost, the castle was abandoned and progressive degradation took place until the 20th century.
-At this time the castle was declared as National Monument so restoration works were done.
+At this time, the castle was classified as a National Monument so restoration works were done.

 2. São Miguel do Castelo Chapel

-According to the legend, it was here that the first king of Portugal, Dom Afonso Henriques, was baptized.
-However, this information might be incorrect because this temple dates from the 13th century.
+According to the legend, it was here that the first king of Portugal, Dom Afonso Henriques, was baptised.
+However, this information might be incorrect because this temple dates back to the 13th century.
 Still, the supposed baptismal font that was used in the ceremony is kept here.

 3. Palace of the Dukes of Bragança